-- Google's Third Party Auditor means a Google-appointed, qualified and independent third party auditor, whose then-current identity Google will disclose to Customer. - Model Contract Clauses or MCCs mean standard data protection clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection, as described in Article 46 of the EU GDPR and set out at https://cloud.google.com/terms/eu-model-contract-clause (https://cloud.google.com/terms/eu-model-contract-clause). - Non-European Data Protection Law means data protection or privacy laws in force outside the European Economic Area, Switzerland and the UK. - Notification Email Address means the email address(es) designated by Customer in the Admin Console, or in the Order Form or Ordering Document (as applicable), to receive certain notifications from Google.
-Customer is responsible for using the Admin Console to ensure that its Notification Email Address remains current and valid. - Security Documentation means all documents and information made available by Google under Section 7.5.1 (Reviews of Security Documentation). - Security Measures has the meaning given in Section 7.1.1 (Google's Security Measures). - Subprocessor means a third party authorized as another processor under these Terms to have logical access to and process Customer Data in order to provide parts of the Services and TSS. - Supervisory Authority means, as applicable: (a) a "supervisory authority" as defined in the EU GDPR; and/or (b) the "Commissioner" as defined in the UK GDPR. - Term means the period from the Terms Effective Date until the end of Google's provision of the Services, including, if applicable, any period during which provision of the Services may be suspended and any post-termination period during which Google may continue providing the Services for transitional purposes. - Terms Effective Date means the date on which Customer accepted, or the parties otherwise agreed to, these Terms. - UK GDPR means the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, if in force.
+- Subprocessor means a third party authorized as another processor under these Terms to have logical access to and process Customer Data in order to provide parts of the Services and TSS. - Supervisory Authority means, as applicable: (a) a "supervisory authority" as defined in the EU GDPR; and/or (b) the "Commissioner" as defined in the UK GDPR and/or the Swiss FDPA. - Swiss FDPA means the Federal Data Protection Act of 19 June 1992 (Switzerland). - Term means the period from the Terms Effective Date until the end of Google's provision of the Services, including, if applicable, any period during which provision of the Services may be suspended and any post-termination period during which Google may continue providing the Services for transitional purposes. - Terms Effective Date means the date on which Customer accepted, or the parties otherwise agreed to, these Terms. - UK GDPR means the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, and applicable secondary legislation made under that Act.